 How to Save Water-Damaged Photos

-Disaster struck and you weren’t prepared: your photos have been damaged by water.
+Disaster struck and now your photos have been damaged by water.

-Whether there was a flood, a leak, or a burst pipe, it is possible to salvage water-damaged photos, with just a bit of effort.
+Whether because of a flood, a leak, or a burst pipe, it is possible to salvage water-damaged photos, with just a bit of effort.

 1. Get them out of the water

 Carefully lift the photos from the mud and dirty water.
-Remove them from the clear image slides of water-logged albums and separate any that are stuck together.
+Remove them from any plastic sleeves or water-logged albums and separate any that are stuck together.

 When photos are stuck together because of water, slowly pull them apart.
 Make sure not to rub or touch the wet emulsion of the photo surface.